 Main producers of radioactive wastes.
 Currently, there are 7 reactors in operation, in 5 sites: Almaraz I and II (Cáceres), Cofrentes (Valencia), Vandellós II and Ascó I and II (Tarragona), Trillo (Guadalajara).

-- José Cabrera Nuclear Power Plant (Guadalajara), currently in the dismantling and decommissioning phase.
+- José Cabrera Nuclear Power Plant (Guadalajara), which is currently in the final phase of decommissioning.

 - Vandellós I Nuclear Power Plant (Tarragona), currently in the latency phase after its partial dismantling.